 Her most recent accomplishments include becoming a member of the National Dance Education Organization in 2015.
-Also in 2015, she became certified to teach acro dance with Acrobatic Arts.
-In 2016, The studio was chosen as the WINNER in Victoria Advocate's Best of the Best Awards in 2021 for Best Dance Studio, Best Women-Owned Business, and Best Youth Sports Coach - Stephanie Ledwig.
+Stephanie is a certified Acrobatic Arts instructor and certified Alixa Flexibility instructor.
+In 2021, The studio was chosen as the WINNER in Victoria Advocate's Best of the Best Awards in 2021 for Best Dance Studio, Best Women-Owned Business, and Best Youth Sports Coach - Stephanie Ledwig.

 She loves working with children and sharing her passion of dance with them.